unisonweb/unisonweb-org/src/data/docs/abilities.md

 ```
 The empty `{}` attached to the arrow on the `greet` type signature tells the typechecker we are expecting `greet` to be pure.
 The typechecker therefore complains when the function tries to call a function (`printLine`) that requires abilities. _The ability requirements of a function `f` must include all the abilities required by any function that could be called in the body of `f`._

 > 😲  Pretty nifty!
-We can constrain (and easily recall) what sorts of operations a function can access, using its type signature.
+The type signature tells us what operations a function may access, and when writing a function, we can limit the abilities the function can access using a type signature.

 When writing a type signature, any unadorned `->` (meaning there's no ability brackets immediately following it) is treated as a request for Unison to infer the abilities associated with that function arrow.
 For instance, the following also works, and infers the same signature we had before.